HaydenMacDonald/needle-in-the-hay/content/page/about.md

 ----

 This blog is built with blogdown, Hugo, the beautifulhugo theme and deployed using Netlify.
+Content published on my blog is released under a <a href="https://github.com/HaydenMacDonald/needle-in-the-hay/blob/master/LICENSE">MIT License</a>.